-Geochemical Solutions International Inc. (GSI) has conducted a series of on geochemical studies of the Great Campos Basin studies based on geochemical data obtained from remote sensing and basin modeling and from the analysis of representative crude oils, source rocks, and piston cores collected from Espírito Santo, Campos and Santos sub-basins.
-Results from these studies were designed to identify and compare the petroleum systems that have contributed to accumulations in this region.
-The sample set includes thirteen-hundred (1300) piston cores acquired in water depths ranging from 100 m up to 3,000 m and a collection of crude oils that will soon exceed (see Great Campos 2018-2019 proposal) more than six-hundred (600) fluids (see Great Campos 2020 prospectus).
-In addition, the source rock collection that initially included more than 9,000 potential source rock samples representing more than 135,000 m of section from more than 60 wells were screened and based on total organic carbon (TOC) data approximately two hundred and fifty (250) well cuttings and/or core samples were selected for detailed bitumen and kerogen analyses.
+Geochemical Solutions International Inc. (GSI) has conducted a series of on geochemical studies of the Great Campos Basin based on data obtained from the detailed analysis of representative crude oils, source rocks and piston cores plus information from remote sensing and basin modeling.
+Results from these studies were used to identify and compare the petroleum systems that have contributed to accumulations in this important region.
+The sample set currently includes thirteen-hundred (1300) piston cores acquired in water depths ranging from 100 m up to 3,000 m and a collection of crude oils that will soon exceed (see Great Campos 2018-2019 proposal) more than six-hundred (600) fluids (see Great Campos 2020 prospectus).
+In addition, the source rock collection that initially included more than 9,000 potential source rock samples representing more than 135,000 m of section from more than 60 wells has been expanded to include key data from nearly 300 samples from fifteen wells located in the Pre-Salt area (see Santos Basin Pre-Salt Source Rock Study prospectus).

 Several attributes of the Great Campos Basin favor the use of piston coring for regional hydrocarbon charge risk-assessment and source evaluation: (1) The existence of prolific source rocks (Lagoa Feia and age equivalents), (2) Ongoing oil and gas generation and migration, and (3) The widespread occurrence of salt diapirs and faults that can act as vertical conduits for hydrocarbons from the subsurface to the seafloor.